SSD and SSI Disability Claims for Lupus

 Lupus is a chronic, inflammatory disease that can affect various systems in the body, including the joints, skin, blood and internal organs.
 Also called systemic lupus erythematosus, lupus is an autoimmune disease that disrupts the immune system so that the body attacks its own healthy tissues and organs.

 People with lupus experience flare ups and remissions of the symptoms, but the underlying disease does not go away.
 There is no cure for lupus.

 The attorneys at Chermol & Fishman, LLC, in Philadelphia, have successfully represented people who have become disabled by lupus.
-We help clients with lupus receive Social Security disability (SSD) or supplemental security income (SSI) benefits to which they are entitled.
+We help clients with lupus receive Social Security Disability or Supplemental Security Income Benefits to which they are entitled.

 Lupus claims are challenging because of the episodic nature of the disease and the broad range of symptoms it can cause.
 Symptom of lupus range from extreme fatigue to joint pain to a facial rash.